kristen-lee-120/wokingwithdata/README.md

 After performing a permutation test by shuffling the average rating of recipies, we rejected our null hypothesis.

 ## Framing a Prediction Problem
+Our prediction problem's goal is to predict the number of steps required in a recipe, which will be a regression-type problem.
+Our response variable is `n_steps`, and we chose it because the number of steps in a recipe is dependent on a lot of different factors and does not exactly increase or decrease in an intutitive manner.
+For example, a recipe could take over 60 minutes of cook time but that does not necessarily mean it takes a lot of steps.
+Through this model, we hope to isolate different regressors that can play a role in determining how many steps a recipe takes, and in the end, we look to evaluate our model through the r-square metric.
+R-square has mathematically relations to another peformance metric, RMSE; however, it has its pros and cons.
+R-square is a performance metric that is unit-independent, making it easier to interpret and compare across different models.
+RMSE follows the same units as our response variable; however, across different models it can be a lot harder to compare and interpret.
+Hence, we are taking advatange of the intepretability of the r-square performance metric.

+At the time of prediction, there are a few initial columns for us to consider in our prediction model: `minutes` and `n_ingredients`.
+These two initial regressors we consider to be highly relevant to our response variable: on average, we would expect that a recipe  of longer time probably required more steps and that a recipe that requires more ingredients probably adds more steps in regards to preparation and such.
+More regressors can be engineered later to improve the model.

+## Baseline Model

 ## Final Model